LukeShortCloud/mcram/README.md

 $ java -jar mcramctl.jar --execute say Hello Imperial Senate
 ```
 Mcramd currently recognizes 3 flags.
 Every flag is then seperated by a comma "," to give each of the options.

 1. mcramd:start
+  * All of the options for mounting and starting the Minecraft server should be listed here.
+  * Example 1 - Mount 512MB of RAM onto the /tmpfs/ directory.
+Then sync over the server from /home/user/mc_server/ to /tmpfs/.
+Start the Minecraft server, giving Java 1024MB of RAM to run with.
+    *  mcramd:start,/tmpfs,512,/home/user/mc_server,1024,linux,debug:false
+  * Example 2 - Mount 1024MB of RAM onto the partition letter "R:" on Windows.
+Then sync over the server from C:/Users/Steve/server/ to R:/.
+Start the Minecraft server, giving Java 2048MB of RAM to run with.
+Debugging is enabled here to see more verbose information about what's being executed.
+    *  mcramd:start,R:/,1024,C:/Users/Steve/server/,2048,windows,debug:true
 2. mcramd:exec
+  * Provide the full command to execute on the server.
+  * Example
+    * mcramd:exec,/say Hello World
 3. mcramd:stop
+  * No options are required.
+The "stop" command will be sent to the server, MCRAM will wait 1 second, and then copy over the files from RAM back to the disk.

 ## LIMITATIONS
 These are current limitations that will be addressed in future releases.